Tenza/configurations/ArchLinux Installation/README.md

 ##### Add new user

 It is good practice to use a normal user and elevate to root only when necessary.

-> useradd -m -G wheel -s /bin/bash filipe
+Also, decide if you want to create a new primary group or add to the existing `users` group

-chfn filipe
+> useradd -m -G wheel -s /bin/bash filipe OR useradd -m -g users -G wheel -s /bin/bash filipe chfn filipe
 passwd filipe